ekerrison/RadioSED/README.md

 be modified to suit your needs.

 If this code is of any use to you in your research, we would appreciate a reference to our forthcoming paper.

+## License

+RadioSED is an open source project made available under the GPLv3 license (see LICENCE file).
+If you require another license, please contact me.